 (a) provide a means of direct cash pay out; or

-(b) allow more than 4 different kinds (“series”) of the same type of game to be played at any one time.
+(b) allow more than 4 different kinds (series) of the same type of game to be played at any one time.

 (4) A video lottery terminal shall not be constructed or adapted so as to be playable by means of the insertion of any cash, other than of the amount determined from time to time by the Commission.